IcedLemonTea0/Calculate_NYC_Tax/README.md

 UPDATE: 9/21/2020
   - Completed calculating taxes for NYC residents
-  - Working on implenting the codes on a web framework using Flask
+  - Working on implenting on a web framework using Flask